Rondale Moore

-Rondale DaSean Moore (born June 9, 2000) is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Purdue Boilermakers, and he was selected by the Arizona Cardinals in the second round of the 2021 NFL draft.
+Rondale DaSean Moore (June 9, 2000 – February 21, 2026) was an American professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Purdue Boilermakers, earning consensus All-American honors as a freshman.
+Moore was selected by the Arizona Cardinals in the second round (49th overall) of the 2021 NFL draft and spent three seasons with the team.
+He also played for the Atlanta Falcons and the Minnesota Vikings, though he did not appear in any regular-season games due to preseason injuries.

 Early life

-Moore was born in New Albany, Indiana on June 9, 2000.
+Moore was born in New Albany, Indiana, on June 9, 2000.
 He grew up on the same block as former NBA player Romeo Langford and the two played basketball together until their sophomore year of high school.
-He attended New Albany High School where he was part of the 2016 4A Indiana State basketball championship team with Langford before transferring to Trinity High School where he was a four-star football recruit.
-In June 2017, he committed to play at the University of Texas at Austin but later chose to attend Purdue University.
+He attended New Albany High School where he was part of the 2016 4A Indiana State basketball championship team with Langford.
+He then transferred to Trinity High School, where he was a four-star football recruit and he helped lead the football team to a 15–0 season.
+This team went on to win the Kentucky 6A state championship in 2017.
+In June 2017, he committed to play at the University of Texas at Austin, but later chose to attend Purdue University.